說明

 地理涵蓋範圍

-The dataset includes records collected throughout the world, spanning latitudes from 77.94° S to 78.28° N and covering all continents: (i) Europe – Austria, Belarus, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain and Northern Ireland, Hungary, Italy, Latvia, Lithuania, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Russia (Karelia and Caucasus), Serbia, Slovakia, Spain, Sweden, Switzerland, Ukraine; also including the European Arctic (Bear Island, Iceland, Jan Mayen, Svalbard) and Mediterranean islands (Mallorca, Malta, Pantelleria, Sardinia); (ii) Asia – Armenia, Brunei, China, Cyprus, Georgia, Japan, Kyrgyzstan, Malaysia, Myanmar, Nepal, Russia (Southern Siberia), Taiwan, Tajikistan, Turkey; (iii) Africa – Democratic Republic of Congo, Lesotho, Tunisia; also including Macaronesia (Madeira); (iv) North America – western Greenland, USA (contiguous states and Alaska); also including the Caribbean (Martinique); (v) South America – Brazil, Chile; (vi) Australia and Oceania – Australia (mainland and Tasmania), New Zealand, Papua New Guinea; (vii) Antarctica – Antarctic Peninsula, Argentine Islands, Queen Maud Land, Enderby Land, James Ross Island, King George Island, Victoria Land.
+The dataset includes records collected throughout the world, spanning latitudes from 77.94° S to 78.28° N and covering all continents: (i) Europe – Austria, Belarus, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain and Northern Ireland, Greece, Hungary, Italy, Latvia, Lithuania, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Russian Federation (Karelia and Caucasus), Serbia, Slovakia, Spain, Sweden, Switzerland, Ukraine; also including the European Arctic (Bear Island, Iceland, Jan Mayen, Svalbard) and Mediterranean islands (Mallorca, Malta, Menorca, Pantelleria, Sardinia); (ii) Asia – Armenia, Brunei, China, Cyprus, Georgia, India, Japan, Kyrgyzstan, Malaysia, Myanmar, Nepal, Russian Federation (Southern Siberia), Taiwan, Tajikistan, Turkey; (iii) Africa – Democratic Republic of Congo, Lesotho, Tunisia; also including Macaronesia (Canary Islands, Madeira); (iv) North America – western Greenland, USA (contiguous states and Alaska); also including the Caribbean (Martinique); (v) South America – Brazil, Chile; (vi) Australia and Oceania – Australia (mainland and Tasmania), New Zealand, Papua New Guinea; (vii) Antarctica – maritime Antarctic (Antarctic Peninsula, Argentine Islands, James Ross Island, King George Island), and continental Antarctic (Dronning Maud Land, Enderby Land, Victoria Land and Ross Sea Region)

 分類群涵蓋範圍

 The dataset includes all records belonging to Phylum Rotifera, which we found in the samples of soil, moss, lichen and other limno-terrestrial habitats.
-Monogonont rotifers (order Ploima) accounted for only 1.47 % the records, whilst the majority of records were bdelloids (order Bdelloidea).
-Species with uncertain affiliation or potentially new for science were indicated as Genus sp., those different from the nominal description (mostly potentially new) are designated as cf.
+Monogonont rotifers (order Ploima) accounted for only 1.36 % the records, whilst the majority of records were bdelloids (order Bdelloidea).
+Species with uncertain affiliation or potentially new for science were indicated as Genus sp., those different from the nominal description (mostly potentially new) are designated as cf. Of note, 10 species among found were not typical for limno-terrestrial habitats but rather occur in swamps and temporary water bodies (f. ex.
+Philodina flaviceps, Synchaeta sp.).
+Their encounter on terrestrial vegetation is most likely the result of the proximity to the water bodies and/or high humidity of the habitat.

 時間涵蓋範圍